Costco: Books

 For its first four decades, Costco was a major American bookseller in its own right, in an era in which e-commerce giant Amazon and big-box bookstore chain Barnes & Noble were wiping out traditional bookstores.
 Costco became one of the few American brick-and-mortar retail outlets where many shoppers who rarely visited bookstores could easily detour to the book section to browse hard-copy books, discover books they might not have otherwise noticed, and buy them right away.
 When Costco chose to buy any particular book, it usually acquired tens of thousands of copies, which was important to a publishing industry where a print run of 50,000 copies is a big deal.

-In the 2020s, Costco management reportedly began to consider no longer carrying books as a year-round product category because they are extremely labor-intensive products.
+In the 2020s, Costco management reportedly began considering discontinuing books as a year-round product category because they are extremely labor intensive.
 New books must be unpacked and laid out by hand on tables when released each Tuesday, while books that failed to sell must be manually collected and returned to their publishers.

 In 2022, Costco quietly closed the year-round book sections in its Alaska and Hawaii warehouses.
 In June 2024, several publishing executives warned that in January 2025, Costco was planning to do the same across its 600 warehouses in the contiguous United States.
 In other words, books would become just one more rotating inventory item for eight months each year and would reappear as a full section only during the holiday shopping season in the last four months of each year.
 This was deeply alarming to a publishing industry already facing stagnating book sales.
 In November 2024, Costco agreed to keep year-round book sections for the time being in 100 of its 600 mainland US warehouses.

 Gold and platinum bullion products

 Costco began selling one-ounce, 24-karat gold bars in October 2023.
 While typically selling for about 2% above the spot price, Costco offers 2% cash back for executive members and another 2% for users of certain credit cards.
 Thus, it is seen as a low-profit venture for Costco and a loss leader for increasing store memberships.

-In 2024, following the success of the gold bar products being sold, Costco began selling platinum .9995 fine bars as a direct-to-consumer product eligible for purchase on their website.
+In 2024, following the success of gold bar products, Costco began selling platinum .9995 fine bars as a direct-to-consumer product eligible for purchase on its website.